EyalSchiff/Final-Project/README.md

 ## 📌 The Challenge: The Volatility of Embedded Memories

-In modern System-on-Chip (SoC) architectures, embedded memories are crucial, often occupying over 70% of the silicon real estate.
+In modern System-on-Chip (SoC) architectures, embedded memories are crucial.
 While standard SRAM is fast, it is area-intensive (requiring 6 transistors per cell).
 Gain-Cell embedded DRAM (GC-eDRAM) offers a much higher density alternative by storing data as an electrical charge on a capacitor.

 However, GC-eDRAM suffers from inherent volatility.
 The stored charge dissipates over time due to unavoidable leakage currents in nanometer CMOS processes, primarily:
 * **Sub-threshold Leakage:** Current flowing even when the write transistor is "OFF".